 What is a Sexologist?

 While sexology is commonly misunderstood or comes with a stigma, it’s a legitimate and evidence-based field that combines psychology, biology, and emotional wellbeing.
-A sexologist’s work goes far beyond addressing intimacy issues, it’s about creating deep connections, improving communication, and confidence in one’s own sexuality.
+The work goes far beyond addressing intimacy issues, it’s about creating deep connections, improving communication, and confidence in one’s own sexuality.

 What Is a Clinical Sexologist?

-A clinical sexologist is a certified sexologist with advanced education and specific clinical training in various therapeutic aspects of intimacy and sexual health.
+A clinical sexologist is a certified sexual health educator with advanced education and specific clinical training in various therapeutic aspects of intimacy and sexual health.
 These professionals work with individuals and couples to address specific intimacy issues related to sexual function, relationship difficulties, emotional disconnection, and recovering from traumatic experiences..

-Unlike a typical therapist, a clinical sexologist focuses specifically on sexuality and intimacy as key components of overall wellbeing.
+Unlike a typical therapist, a clinical sexual health educator focuses specifically on sexuality and intimacy as key components of overall wellbeing.
 They are trained to help with:

 💗 Low or mismatched libido, or unable to have orgasms